Cost-effectiveness of adrenaline for out-of-hospital cardiac arrest

 - National Institute for Health Research

-- Kingston University and St George's, University of London, London, UK.
+- Kingston University and St George's, University of London

 - Welsh Ambulance Services NHS Trust

 - National Clinical Lead for Organ Donation

 BACKGROUND: The 'Prehospital Assessment of the Role of Adrenaline: Measuring the Effectiveness of Drug Administration In Cardiac Arrest' (PARAMEDIC2) trial showed that adrenaline improves overall survival, but not neurological outcomes.
 We sought to determine the within-trial and lifetime health and social care costs and benefits associated with adrenaline, including secondary benefits from organ donation.

 METHODS: We estimated the costs, benefits (quality-adjusted life years (QALYs)) and incremental cost-effectiveness ratios (ICERs) associated with adrenaline during the 6-month trial follow-up.
 Model-based analyses explored how results altered when the time horizon was extended beyond 6 months and the scope extended to include recipients of donated organs.